rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

 ![Figure 1.13](img/figure1-13.png)

-In JDK 9, code that assumes the following abut the JDK layout will fail:
+In JDK 9 and above, code that assumes the following abut the JDK layout will fail:

 - `lib` directory contains `rt.jar`
 - Presence of `rt.jar` and `tools.jar`

-Class and resource files previously stored in `lib/rt.jar`, `lib/tools.jar`, `lib/dt.jar`, and various other internal JAR files are stored in more efficient format in implementation-specific files in the `lib` directory
+Class and resource files previously stored in `lib/rt.jar`, `lib/tools.jar`, `lib/dt.jar`, and various other internal JAR files are stored in more efficient format in implementation-specific files in the `lib` directory.
+The Java Platform Module System (JPMS) has divided the monolithic `rt.jar` and `tools.jar` files into more than 70 distinct modules.

-### Why Modules?

-Modules are a fundamental new kind of Java programming component.
-The module system:

-- Supports programming in the "large"
-- Is built into the Java language
-- Is usable at all levels:
-    - Applications
-    - Libraries
-    - The JDK itself
-- Addresses reliability, maintainability, and security
-- Supports creation of applications that can be scaled for small computing devices
+Also eliminated is the distinction between the Java Development Kit (JDK) and the Java Runtime Environment (JRE).
+In the past, there was a sub-directory in the JDK called jre which only contained things that were required to run a Java application.

 ### JAR Files and Distribution Issues